 Skip to content

-These lessons are designed for the elementary grade band 3-5, and an opportunity for you to connect your students to one of the most fundamental elements in all living things
+These lessons are designed for the elementary grade band 3-5.
+They provide an opportunity for you to connect your students to one of the most fundamental elements in all living things– WATER!
+They will grow to love and value water — this shared (and finite) resource upon which all life depends.

 Dive In!